 I thought I would go to photography school right after high school.
 Instead, I got sidetracked into an IT career that's been very rewarding.

-Back then in the early 1980's, a photography degree made a lot of sense.
+Back then in the early 1980s, a photography degree made a lot of sense.
 We didn't have the Internet to provide useful education for photography.
 You needed to develop film and most of us just didn't have the equipment or supplies.
-In short, all the resources you needed to learn photography where in a school.
+In short, all the resources you needed to learn photography were in a school.

 52: Not Everyone Who Hosts a Workshop is a Good Teacher